Camelops

 It is not certain if Camelops had a prominent hump or even humps like today’s camels,‭ ‬but the vertebrae of Camelops do have prominent neural spines similar to the Dromedary‭ (‬Camelus dromedarius‭)‬.‭ ‬By comparison it is at least possible that Camelops may have had a hump.‭ ‬Some plant remains have been found between the teeth of Camelops,‭ ‬analysis of which suggests that Camelops was a generalist herbivore that fed upon whatever plants were available.

-In‭ ‬2007‭ ‬Camelops,‭ ‬or more accurately the‭ ‘‬Wal-Mart Camel‭’ ‬as it was dubbed in the media,‭ ‬made headlines when a construction crew at a Wal-Mart site in Mesa,‭ ‬Arizona discovered the remains of two juvenile Camelops while digging a hole for a citrus tree.‭ ‬These remains have were handed over to the Geology Museum of Arizona.
+In‭ ‬2007‭ ‬Camelops,‭ ‬or more accurately the‭ ‘‬Wal-Mart Camel‭’ ‬as it was dubbed in the media,‭ ‬made headlines when a construction crew at a Wal-Mart site in Mesa,‭ ‬Arizona discovered the remains of two juvenile Camelops while digging a hole for a citrus tree.‭ ‬These remains have since been handed over to the Geology Museum of Arizona.

 Further reading